SvetlanaStoycheva/React-testing-course-Search-Github-code-app/README.md

 - Scoping test hooks / Test nesting
   In the test files, jest runs first all functions (that are not test), collects all test functions and runs them all together at the end.
 If we want to change this order we need to do test nesting.
 We use describe func, where we wrapp the createServer with it's test and so we create a scope where the beforeAll, afterAll functions run.

+#### Options for debugging tests:

+- to run only one test: instead of describe(...) => use describe.only / or test.only
+- set up a debugger => write debugger; in a component or test file.

+1. in package.json => in "scripts":{...} after "test":.... add => "test:debug": "test-scripts --inspect-brc test -- ...
+2. in a new vs code terminal => npm run test:debug (it will run our test in a special mode, it will stop on the first debugger statemnet it finds )
+3. Go to the browser => write the following url: about:inspect => in the browser window we will see or running test process, we can click 'inspect' (link in the window) => and we see what is gooing on inside of our test.

+- clasic console.log